alaskanbear48/CS-342-Homework/Homework 01/README.md

-This project allows the user to calculate the mean, median, and standard deviation of statistics.
+This project allows a user to calculate the mean, median, and standard deviation of statistics.